wallabra/nbrained/README.md

 After a few epochs, the fittest brain is selected, and returned.
 All others are deallocated/forgotten/killed-in-action.
 You better start digging the graves already!

+## Decoupling

+It is also being considered to separate the neurons from the dendrites.
+Fret not, we aren't putting brain matter into a blender!
+But sometimes it is useful to be able to evolve the same set of dendrites, but have each entity operate its own separate array of neurons, to be able to handle different scenarios than its otherwise equally 'intelligent' brethren.